Tianyang928/littleant-26.1.2/docs/ai-api-with-discription.md

 Parameters:
 - `id` (`NUMBER`), default ``

-Description: Returns the position of the entity with the specified ID as a comma-separated string `x,y,z`.
+Description: Returns the position of the entity with the specified ID as a coordinate list `[x,y,z]`, or `[]` if the entity cannot be found.

 ### `has_item_in_inventory`